Ohnokisama/jefftube/README.md

 # jefftube
-A YouTube clone app using React and Material UI
+A YouTube clone app using React and Tailwind CSS
+Used RapidAPI for the API calls